francoriba/k8s_canary_demo/README.md

   Where `<minikube ip>` is the IP address of your Minikube cluster.
 You can obtain it by running:
   `minikube ip`

+## How to test

+You can run this command to see the application responding with the correct version:

+`for i in $(seq 1 10); do curl -s --resolve minikube.local:80:$(minikube ip) http://minikube.local | grep "Application"; done`

+Have in mind that the 50/50 split is probabilistic, not deterministic.
+Each individual request has a 50% chance of going to either version, but over a small number of requests, you can see variations.

 ## How It Works